icegoat9/picohaven/picohaven_source.md

 ### revised v1.1 release, 2022-Sep

-Under the hood rewrite to use the PICO8 custom font functionality (saved ~120 tokens at the cost of many more characters and larger compressed size), some further code cleanup, new features (added tokens), and use of the Shrinko-8 minifier (saved significant characters and compressed size)
+Under the hood rewrite to use the PICO8 custom font functionality (saved ~150 tokens at the cost of many more characters and larger compressed size), some further code cleanup, minor new features (added tokens), and use of the Shrinko-8 minifier (saved significant characters and compressed size)

 Total resource usage vs. PICO-8 platform limits:
-- `8023 / 8192 tokens` (even after adding in more tutorial notes and enhancements)
+- `8031 / 8192 tokens` (even after adding in more tutorial notes and enhancements)
-- `31808 / 65535 characters` (after aggressive minification)
+- `31840 / 65535 characters` (after aggressive minification)
-- `13591 / 15616 (87%) compressed bytes`
+- `13600 / 15616 (87%) compressed bytes`
--

 ### Future resource-shaving ideas

 -  ~~Use PICO-8 custom font (available from 0.2.2 on) to include the attack/move/etc icons and save tokens relative to my minispr/printmspr functions... but at cost of more characters and compressed size~~
 -  Fog-related code
--  If I develop future chapters, pare down messages (suggest playing chapter 1 first to learn)
+-  If I develop future chapters, pare down messages / remove tutorial hints (suggest playing chapter 1 first to learn)
--  Rework the split-string-to-kv-pairs function to only store the key names once if they're the same for every row (doesn't save tokens, but saves some characters)
 -  Encode/hard-code more level data in the DB rather than extracting it from the level at runtime (e.g. player starting location, door locations and # of doors, hard-code coordinates of an area to unfog for each door)?
 But makes adjusting level maps more annoying.
 Saves tokens at small cost in characters.
+-  More aggressive minification (add code annotations to table keys to preserve, then use shrinko-8 more aggressively) (only saves chars/compressed size, not tokens)
+-  Rework the split-string-to-kv-pairs function to only store the key names once if they're the same for every row (only saves chars/compressed size, not tokens)

 ## Dev Log / History